 The received wisdom behind Role Clarification is: in relationships with non-voluntary clients it’s probably not safe to assume their agenda, nor on the other hand, is it safe for non-voluntary clients to assume what the practitioner’s agenda is.
 Thus routinely clarifying the above aspects of the relationship has been found to be beneficial and indeed, is associated with better outcomes (Trotter, 1996; Trotter, et al, 2012;Trotter & Evans, 2012).

-What the Research Doesn’t Show
+What Recidivism Research Doesn’t Show

 Recently J-SAT began training a model for mid-managers to coach and apply skill-training with their direct reports.
 Obviously drawing the lines between voluntary and non-voluntary participation wasn’t so clear.
 Nevertheless, we felt role clarification was worth incorporating into the 20-40 minute monthly sessions between supervisors and direct reports.
 We asked supervisors to record and submit tapes of their 1 on 1 supervision sessions for our review prior to having our own independent coaching sessions with each supervisor.
 Incidentally, in our coaching sessions we would always attempt to ‘mirror and model’ the use of the same coaching model, beginning each session with role clarification.
 We discovered greater utility for role clarification beyond what is described in current recidivism research.

 We learned that in clarifying their roles with their direct reports, who in many instances the supervisor had been supervising for many years, the supervisors could immediately begin engaging their direct reports genuinely and in a manner that reduced tensions.
 It appears there may be an aspect of involuntary participation in these sessions after all.
 Furthermore, with practice the supervisors learned to adapt their role clarification techniques so they could effectively foreshadow shifts they wished to take in their roles with their direct reports and become more active coaches.